Justin Gatlin beats Usain Bolt

 - Bolt will retire after IAAF World Championships

-- Coleman wins silver, Bolt bronze
+- Christian Coleman takes silver, Bolt claims bronze

 (CNN)There was to be no triumphant end to Usain Bolt's final individual race.